How To Polish Motorcycle Forks

 Clear Coat?

 If you decide to clear-coat afterwards, it may wind up cracking and yellowing like the original finish did.
-Instead, consider leaving them bare and give them a quick cleaning every now and then.
+Instead, I prefer to leave them bare and give them a quick cleaning every now and then.

 Articles of Interest: